 Nowruz festivities at Ambleside include Persian music, food, dancing and fire jumping.
 As with every year, all are welcome and thousands turn out.

-At Ambleside’s annual Persian New Year Fire Festival there are stalls selling food and a giant rock concert.
+There are stalls selling food and a rock concert at Ambleside’s annual Persian New Year Fire Festival.
 You don’t have to understand the Persian language, or Farsi, to enjoy the tunes and the atmosphere.

 Fire Festival Admission

 Admission to the Nowruz event at Ambleside in recent years has been about $10 and it’s well worth it, assuming you like outdoor rock concerts and crowds of people.
 The music is good – in both English and Farsi – and the atmosphere is fun and celebratory.

 Lots of children attend the Nowruz Fire Festival event, in addition to thousands of adults.
 Admission for younger children is usually free.